CraterGrader/CRATER_GRADER/microros_ws/README.md

 * `ros2 run micro_ros_setup build_agent.sh`
 * `source install/local_setup.zsh`

+If Docker container is brought down and restarted, need to rerun steps from `source install/local_setup.zsh` and `ros2 run micro_ros_setup create_agent_ws.sh`

 ## Testing Communication with Due

 Verify that the Due is readable from within the Docker container, e.g it exists at `/dev/ttyACM0` inside the container.